glouppe/info8010-deep-learning/lecture2.md

 class: middle

-- This algorithm is known as **reverse-mode automatic differentiation**, also called **backpropagation**.
+- This algorithm is also known as **backpropagation**.
 - An equivalent procedure can be defined to evaluate the derivatives in *forward mode*, from inputs to outputs.
-- Automatic differentiation generalizes to $N$ inputs and $M$ outputs.
-    - if $N \gg M$, reverse-mode automatic differentiation is computationally more efficient.
-    - otherwise, if $M \gg N$, forward automatic differentiation is better.
-- Since differentiation is a linear operator, AD can be implemented efficiently in terms of matrix operations.
+- Since differentiation is a linear operator, automatic differentiation can be implemented efficiently in terms of tensor operations.

 ---